mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

   // Required bucket name.
   $localBucketName = 'records';
   $bucketName = "${uniqueBucketPrefix}.${localBucketName}";
+  // Get the user credentials.
+  $storeCredentials = getCredentials($storeObjectStorageName);

+  // Function declaration: Getting an S3 SDK client function getS3Client($objectStorageName, $credentials) {
     // Necessary environment variable name.
     $apiUrl = 'apiUrl';
-  $apiUrlValue = getenv("${storeObjectStorageName}_${apiUrl}");
+    $apiUrlValue = getenv("${objectStorageName}_${apiUrl}");

-  // Function declaration: Getting an S3 SDK client function getS3Client($apiUrlValue, $storeCredentials) {
+    if ($apiUrlValue) {
       // Create a new S3 SDK client instance. return new S3Client([
         // The 'version' is a required property in PHP SDK.
         'version' => 'latest',
         // Zerops supports only the S3 default region for API calls.
         // It doesn't mean that the physical HW infrastructure is located there also.
         // All Zerops infrastructure is completely located in Europe/Prague.
         'region' => 'us-east-1',
         'endpoint' => $apiUrlValue,
         // Zerops supports currently only S3 path-style addressing model.
         // The virtual-hosted style model will be supported in near future.
         'use_path_style_endpoint' => true,
-      'credentials' => $storeCredentials
+        'credentials' => $credentials
       ]);
+    }
+    return null;
   }

   // Function declaration.